Peaks and Grapes of Canada

 Today, follow the Thompson River through rolling plateaus to the snowy peaks of the Monashee Mountains.
 View Pyramid Falls and the expansive glaciers of the Albreda Icefields.

 Leaving behind beautiful Jasper, your drive today will take you through the spine of the Canadian Rockies, along the Columbia Icefields Parkway and onto Banff.
-Along the way you will get ample opportunity to view a never-ending procession of mammouth mountains, jagged peaks, over 100 glaciers and more stunning emerald coloured lakes.
-Break your journey en route with a stop at the Columbia Icefield and take an Ice Explorer ride out onto the glacier.
+Along the way you will get ample opportunity to view a never-ending procession of mammoth mountains, jagged peaks, over 100 glaciers and more stunning emerald coloured lakes.
+Break your journey en-route with a stop at the Columbia Icefield and take an Ice Explorer ride out onto the glacier.
 From Lake Louise choose the Bow Valley Parkway, beside the Bow River with an option for you to stop at Johnston Canyon and walk along the paved footpath to either the lower or upper waterfalls.

 Continue on to Banff in time for early evening.
 Later, when you have checked into your chosen hotel you will still have time to enjoy some of Banff’s many cafes and restaurants.